 Every time I think about retirement ages I realise how stupid an "official" retirement age is.
-Adopting a system started by the "Iron Chancellor," Otto von Bismark of Germany in the 1880's.
+Supposedly adopted by the "Iron Chancellor," Otto von Bismark of Germany in the 1880's.
 A social security system to appeal to the German working class.

 The legend goes that he had many political rivals who were older than 65.
 So what better way to get rid of them than force them out of office.
 Nothing much has changed in the world of political backstabbing and shenanigans in the last 130 odd years!